Lincoln Financial Lump Sum Settlements

 What this means for claimants is that Lincoln Financial will be managing all claims that were formerly managed by Liberty Mutual.
-Through experience handling many claims against both Liberty Mutual and Lincoln Financial, The DI Lawyer understands the claims process of both insurance companies.
+Through experience handling many claims against both Liberty Mutual and Lincoln Financial, Attorney Victor Peña understands the claims process of both insurance companies.
 Generally, Lincoln Financial has tended to be better at managing long term disability (LTD) claims when compared to Liberty Mutual and the reviews have been more reasonable.
 As a result, their claims decisions can be described as being quite fair.
-This is good news for all claimants who’s claims were formerly being managed by Liberty Mutual.
+This is good news for all claimants whose claims were formerly being managed by Liberty Mutual.

 The same air of fairness can be said to extend to Lincoln National’s lump sum buyout offers.